 One major difference between passive and active RFID is battery life.
 Because passive tags don’t use batteries, they last forever—but the tags in an active RFID system will require new batteries every 3-5 years.

 NFC is based on the same protocol as RFID—and both passive RFID and NFC operate in the same 13.56 MHz frequency—but the use cases are entirely different.
 So while NFC is an excellent data transmission and exchange medium, it isn’t appropriate or even remotely viable for asset location management.
 Here’s why.

-In radio communications, “the near field” refers to the area close to antenna where the magnetic field being produced is still detectable.
-NFC applications need to be within an inch or two (or sometimes only a few centimeters) from the reader, which allows an efficient transmission of energy.
+In radio communications, “the near field” refers to the area close to an antenna where the magnetic field being produced is detectable.
+NFC applications need to be within an inch or two (sometimes only a few centimeters) from the reader, which allows efficient transmission of energy.

 NFC is almost exclusively used for high-speed data transfer between two electronic systems, like a smartphone and a payment reader in the checkout line, or two smartphones exchanging data, for example.

 NFC has two particularly noteworthy features.